skhyper/Web-Development--Banking-System/README.md

 # Basic-Banking-System
 Graduate Rotational Internship Program - The Sparks Foundation
 ## Problem Statement
-- Create a simple dynamic website which has the following specs.
+- Create a simple dynamic website which has the following specifications.
 - Start with creating a dummy data in database for upto 10 customers.
 Database options: Mysql, Mongo, Postgres, etc.
 Customers table will have basic fields such as name, email,